MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-experimental-unpackaged-tutorial.md

     3. Save and close the project file.

 3. Change the platform for your solution to **x64**.
-The default value in a .NET 5 project is **AnyCPU**, but WinUI 3 does not support this platform.
+The default value in a .NET project is **AnyCPU**, but WinUI 3 doesn't support that platform.

     1. Select **Build** > **Configuration Manager**.
     2. Select the drop-down under **Active solution platform** and click **New** to open the **New Solution Platform** dialog box.